Egyptian fruit bat: In captivity

 The Egyptian fruit bat is well represented in zoos around the world.
 As of 2015, there were 616 Egyptian fruit bats housed in twenty-three Association of Zoos and Aquariums (AZA) member facilities, slightly more than 5% of all captive bat individuals of twenty-eight different species.
-In the future, the AZA emphasized the need to ensure that males are rotated among facilities to promote genetic variation within the captive population.
-Captive individuals are susceptible to hemochromatosis (iron overload), necessitating further research into the dietary risk factors for this condition, as well as general nutritional requirements for the Egyptian fruit bat.
+In the future, the AZA emphasised the need to ensure that males are rotated among facilities to promote genetic variation within the captive population.
+Captive individuals are susceptible to haemochromatosis (iron overload), necessitating further research into the dietary risk factors for this condition, as well as general nutritional requirements for the Egyptian fruit bat.
 While import of fruit bats into the US is usually closely regulated, a procedural error in 1994 allowed the importation of thousands of Egyptian fruit bats (and other species).
-Given that the Egyptian fruit bat is highly adaptable, there are concerns that, through the pet trade, it could become an introduced species in the Southern US, competing with native animals and causing destruction to fruit agriculture.
+Given that the Egyptian fruit bat is highly adaptable, there are concerns that, through the pet trade, it could become an introduced species in the southern United States, competing with native animals and causing destruction to fruit agriculture.